Saraavana/Hotel-Booking-Revenue/README.md

 - DSRN - Daily Sellable Room Nights
 - Realisation - successful percentage of overall bookings that have "checked out"
 - Occupancy - total successful bookings happened to the total available rooms available(capacity of the hotel)
+- Booking of the rooms with respects to weekend and weekday have also been analysed.
+In hotel industry, Friday and Saturday are considering as weekend.
+Monday to Thursday are considered as weekdays.
+I have performed this evaluation with the same assumption
+- Average rating of the rooms have also been visualized
+- The booking platform such as makemytrip, tripster etc., that contribute to successful booking and revenue has also been calculated

 ![](./Revenue-dashboard.png)